Why Does Rolling Sore Muscles Feel Good?

 The takeaway: that satisfying feeling isn't just in your head.
 It's a measurable neurological and vascular response.
 [Some initial discomfort is normal](/blog/does-foam-rolling-hurt-at-first), but with consistent rolling, your tissue adapts and the relief comes faster each session.

-For guidance on rolling while sore, visit [Should You Foam Roll When Your Muscles Are Sore?](/answers/should-you-foam-roll-when-your-muscles-are-sore)
+See our complete guide: [Should You Foam Roll When Your Muscles Are Sore?](/answers/should-you-foam-roll-when-your-muscles-are-sore)

 ## References